Swami Satchidananda Saraswati: Coming to America and Woodstock

 Filmmaker Conrad Rooks paid for Satchidananda to fly to New York in 1966, and artist Peter Max, who had been working with Rooks, introduced him to his many friends; Satchidananda stayed for five months.
 In August 1969, Satchidananda flew in to the Woodstock music festival by helicopter directly to the stage, arriving in orange robes, long hair, and flowing beard, and sitting down in lotus position to speak.
 He gave the opening address, giving a nod to Vivekananda's 1893 speech in Chicago by greeting the crowd with "Brothers and Sisters of America", telling the crowd that music was "the celestial sound that controls the whole universe", and leading chanting of "Hari Om ...
 Rama Rama".
 He was well received by the crowd.

 In 1970, he opened a branch of his Integral Yoga Institute, on 770 Dolores Street, San Francisco.

 In 1973, Columbia Records produced a vinyl double LP Swami Satchidananda that featured a kirtan and a talk (not at Woodstock) by Satchidananda based on questions asked by students.
 The back cover illustration showed a photograph of the swami at Woodstock.
 The album was re-released in digital format as: Swami Satchidananda: The Woodstock Years.
 Satchidananda became a US citizen in 1976, having arrived on a visa stating that he was a "Minister of Divine Words".

-John Coltrane’s wife, American jazz pianist and harpist Alice Coltrane, released Journey in Satchidananda in February 1971.
+American jazz pianist and harpist Alice Coltrane, the wife of John Coltrane, released Journey in Satchidananda in February 1971.
 The album's title and title track reflect the influence of Swami Satchidananda Saraswati, whom Coltrane had studied under and become close to.
 The composition "Shiva-Loka", or "realm of Shiva", refers to Shiva's role as the third member of the Hindu trinity, the "dissolver of creation".
 The presence of the tanpura reflects Coltrane's interest in Indian classical music and religion.